bakaid/nifi-minifi-cpp/README.md

 #### Libraries
 * libuuid
 * librocksdb *** IF NOT INSTALLED, WILL BE BUILT FROM THIRD PARTY DIRECTORY ***
-* libcurl-openssl (If not available or desired, NSS will be used by applying -DUSE_CURL_NSS)
-* libssl and libcrypto from openssl
 * libarchive
 * librdkafka
 * Python 3 -- Required, unless Python support is disabled